If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

 Next up, it’s the antioxidants’ time to shine.
 The ORAC scores of 1837 and 1018 are decent, but the actual studies dramatically outperform them:

-ONE – a human study where grape juice protected against cancer and defended DNA strands from damage.
+ONE – this human study observed that grape juice protected against cancer and defended DNA strands from damage.
 Lowering free radicals was deemed to be responsible.

-THREE – after downing some grape juice, 21 humans experienced noticeable increases in total bloodstream antioxidants, showing that “consuming moderate amounts of daily grape juice may favourably affect antioxidant defense systems” (study).
+THREE – after drinking some grape juice, 21 humans experienced noticeable increases in total bloodstream antioxidants, showing that “consuming moderate amounts of daily grape juice may favourably affect antioxidant defense systems” (study).

 FOUR – in the livers of rabbits, grape skin powder increased glutathione while decreasing lipid peroxides, the deadliest form of free radical for acne (study).